ewanek1/slack-deploy-playground/README.md

 ## Debugging

 Use the `--verbose` flag for detailed outputs and check GitHub Actions logs.
-Or, test locally with similar environment verify inputs are being passed correctly
+Or, test locally with similar environment verify inputs are being passed correctly.

 ### To Update When a New Slack CLI Version Releases